Improving user satisfaction and operational efficiency through digitalisation of hospitalisation claims

 High email volume: Staff received 150-200 emails a day on average which had to be reviewed and sorted manually.

-Poor quality submissions: As claims were submitted via email, there was no validation process, resulting in frequent incomplete or incorrect submissions.
-This created extra work as staff had to spend additional time reaching out to customers for resubmission, further delaying the process.
+Poor quality submissions: As there was no validation process, incomplete or incorrect submissions were common.
+Staff had to spend additional time reaching out to customers, further delaying the process.

 Balancing user needs and operational efficiency

-As a key stakeholder within the ecosystem, one of the biggest challenges I had was trying to address user needs without creating excessive burden for our operations staff.
-To address the needs of both groups, I made a series of strategic compromises, ensuring that user effort was minimised without simply shifting the burden to our internal teams.
+One of the biggest challenges I had was trying to address user needs without creating excessive burden for our operations staff.
+I made a series of strategic compromises, ensuring that user effort was minimised without simply shifting the burden to our internal teams.

 Introducing intentional friction to address operational needs

-Our initial design prioritized minimal customer input, leveraging on uploaded images to extract the necessary information.
-However, we recognised that this would significantly increase backend processing effort.
-To achieve an optimal balance between user experience and operational efficiency, we carefully selected information fields that customers could readily provide, while still facilitating efficient claim processing.
+My initial design prioritized minimal customer input, leveraging on uploaded images to extract the necessary information.
+However, I recognised that this would significantly increase backend processing effort.
+To achieve an optimal balance, we re-introduced certain critical questions while still ensuring they were easy to answer for users.

 Delivering on user needs within system limitations

 Users wanted to track the status of individual bills, but this was incompatible with the existing backend system, which processed bills in batches.
-Instead of pursuing a change in workflow or expensive backend system enhancements, I pivoted my approach.
-By making the letter which contained the individual bill breakdown available in the app, users were still able to access the information they wanted on the same platform.
+Instead of pursuing a change in workflow or expensive backend system enhancements, I proposed making the claim settlement letter available within the app.
+This allowed users to readily access the detailed breakdown upon claim approval.

 SUPPORTING MATERIALS